Coolio Weighs In On Soulja Boy Vs. Chris Brown Feud, Police Brutality And The Donald Trump Inauguration

 The Soulja Boy vs. Chris Brown feud is still going strong and another hip hop icon is speaking out about it.
 Coolio recently called in to the Domenick Nati Show on iHeartRadio for a little chat and among the things they talked about was the current hip hop feud brewing between Soulja and Chris.
 The “Gansta’s Paradise” rapper issued a warning to the former Love & Hip Hop Hollywood star.
-Check out what Coolio is up to and what he had to say to Soulja about his boxing plans with Chris Brown as well as his experience with police brutality and the upcoming Donald Trump inauguration.
+Check out what Coolio is up to and what he had to say to Soulja about his boxing plans with Chris Brown, as well as his experience with police brutality and the upcoming Donald Trump inauguration.

 Coolio issued a warning to Soulja Boy, telling the “Crank That” rapper to pack it up and head back to Atlanta before he gets himself killed.
 Coolio says that Soulja is not respected in the streets and that he’s “playing a dangerous game.”